zapling/atreus62/README.md

 ## About

 This is my custom layout which is based on the US keyboard layout with some extra modifications for the Swedish characters `åäö`.
-It consists of two layers where some special keys are accessible while holding the `FN` key.
+It consists of three layers where some special keys are accessible while holding the `FN` key.

 Input of Swedish characters under US layout is achieved with the unicode input mode that is available in Linux via (the `ctrl` + `shift` + `u`) key combination.
 You can read more about this at the [QMKs Unicode section](https://beta.docs.qmk.fm/using-qmk/software-features/feature_unicode#input-modes).